olufemi424/content-viewer/content/videos/instagram/episode-005.md

 keywords: ["learning", "skill acquisition", "daily practice", "consistency"]
 ---

+## Video Description

+Every “overnight expert” I’ve met was secretly following one simple rule: 30 minutes of intentional practice—every single day.
+In this video I break down how that tiny daily commitment compounds into skill mastery, the exact moment it clicked for me, and the five-step Daily Practice Lifestyle you can start this week.
+If you’re tired of grinding for hours with no progress, this is the mindset shift that finally sticks; drop the skill you’re committing to in the comments so we can track it together.

 ## I. Opening & Core Proposition (The Hook)

 ### 🎯 Immediate Hook